-8. Reservations Pursuant to Qualified Allocation Plan and Federal Regulations: The Corporation reserves the right to make, revise, rescind or withdraw any reservations according to the 2017 Qualified Allocation Plan and in accordance with published federal regulations, rulings, guidelines and notices.
-9. Waiting List: All unfunded applications meeting minimum threshold will be placed in statewide rank order on the Corporation's approved waiting list for further Credit reservations as Credits become available in calendar year 2017.
-Any Credits returned in calendar year 2017 in accordance with the provision of Section 42(h)(3)(C)(iii) from a prior year allocation will be available to projects on the basis of their state wide rank order.
-The 2017 waiting list shall remain active until either the next funding cycle, next QAP is drafted and approved or at such time the Board deems the waiting list not in effect.
-10. Corporation Credit Allocation: Notwithstanding any contrary statement or representation by the LHC, or any contrary understanding or belief by the applicant, no decision of the Corporation regarding the allocation of Credits shall be final until the applicant receives an IRS Form 8609 properly issued by the Corporation.
-Prior to the receipt of the IRS Form 8609 the Corporation may, in its discretion and at any time prior to the applicant's receipt of an IRS Form 8609, rescind or modify any allocation of Credit, if the Taxpayer or a Partner/Member of the Taxpayer has undertaken any action which is not consistent with the clear language of the QAP from which the Credit was allocated.
-The Forms 8609 will not be issued if the Taxpayer or a Partner/Member of the Taxpayer has been found to be noncompliant with any provision of federal, state, or local law or regulation (including the terms of the pertinent QAP).
-11. Binding Arbitration: Any and all disputes concerning, but not limited to any process, reservation, requirement, recapture procedure or other that evolves under this QAP or funding rounds or initiatives, will be resolved via binding arbitration at the expense of the developer.
-12. During the competitive process and funding rounds, individuals, entities, developers and their staff are prohibited from having any contact with LHC staff as well as LHC Board members regarding the competitive funding round.
-Any questions should be directed to gapcomments@lhc.la.gov.
-These restrictions will remain in effect until the contract(s) or applicants have been awarded and the protest period has past.
-13. Housing Rights for Victims of Domestic Violence, Dating Violence, Sexual Assault, and Stalking: An applicant for or tenant of housing assisted under the LIHTC Program (referred to in this section as a "covered housing program") may not be denied admission to, denied assistance under, terminated from participation in, or evicted from the housing on the basis that the applicant or tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, if the applicant or tenant otherwise qualifies for admission, assistance, participation, or occupancy.
+12. Reservations Pursuant to Qualified Allocation Plan and Federal Regulations: The Corporation reserves the right to make, revise, rescind or withdraw any reservations according to the 2018 Qualified Allocation Plan and in accordance with published federal regulations, rulings, guidelines and notices.

+13. Waiting List: All unfunded applications meeting minimum threshold will be placed in statewide rank order on the Corporation's approved waiting list for further credit reservations as credits become available in calendar year 2018.
+In accordance with Section 42(h)(3)(C)(iii) of the Code, any credits returned in calendar year 2018 from a prior year allocation will be available to projects on the basis of their statewide rank order.
+The 2018 waiting list shall remain active until either the next funding cycle, until the next QAP is approved, or until such time as the LHC Board of Directors takes any other action concerning the effectiveness of the waiting list.

+14. Corporation Credit Allocation: Notwithstanding any contrary statement or representation by the LHC, or any contrary understanding or belief by the applicant, no decision of the Corporation regarding the allocation of credits shall be final until the applicant receives an IRS Form 8609 properly issued by the Corporation.
+Prior to the receipt of the IRS Form 8609, the Corporation may, in its discretion and at any time prior to the applicant's receipt of an IRS Form 8609, rescind or modify any allocation of credit, if the Taxpayer or a Partner/Member of the Taxpayer has undertaken any action which is not consistent with the clear language of the QAP from which the credit was allocated.
+The Form 8609 will not be issued if the Taxpayer or a Partner/Member of the Taxpayer has been found to be non-compliant with any provision of federal, state, or local law or regulation (including the terms of the pertinent QAP).

+15. Prohibited Contact: During the competitive process and funding rounds, individuals, entities, developers and their staff and/or agents and representatives are prohibited from having any contact with LHC staff as well as LHC Board members regarding the competitive funding round.
+These restrictions will remain in effect until the end of the seven (7) day appeal period.
+Any applicant that engages in prohibited contact with LHC staff and/or LHC Board Members will be disqualified from competing in the funding round.
+Any questions concerning the QAP and/or its policies, processes must be submitted via e-mail to [gapcomments@lhc.la.gov](mailto:gapcomments@lhc.la.gov).